 Duration of Certification.
 The designation shall remain in effect for a term of 1 year, subject to any suspension or withdrawal of the QCARE qualification, as mentioned above.

 Revocation.
 In the event of the expiration of a QCARE designation or a denial, suspension, termination or withdrawal of QCARE designated status prior to the end of the designation term, the covered employer name(s) shall be removed from the Employer Registry.

 Employer Decision to Terminate.
 An employer that has received a QCARE designation for its Texas injury benefit program may request the QCARE Committee to terminate such designation at any time.

 Confidentiality and Non-Solicitation.
-ARAWC will not construct or maintain any database or similar aggregation of information submitted by program sponsors other than the Employer Registry and contact information supplied by the employer in the application process.
-Neither ARAWC nor any member of the QCARE Committee shall use any information submitted through the QCARE program for the purpose of solicitation of business; provided, that ARAWC may request a program sponsor or its Authorized Representative to become a member of ARAWC; provided, further, that joining ARAWC shall not be a condition of granting a QCARE designation.
-No protected health information will be collected by the QCARE program at any time.
+All information submitted by employers and their authorized representatives (including, but not limited to, any insurance agent or broker) will be kept confidential and only be used for QCARE designation purposes.
+ARAWC will not construct or maintain any database or similar aggregation of information submitted by or on behalf of program sponsors other than the Employer Registry and basic, publicly available employer contact information supplied in the application process.
+The Program Administrator, each member of the QCARE Committee and the QCARE webmaster have each entered into written Confidentiality Agreements with ARAWC.
+Neither ARAWC, the Program Administrator, any member of the QCARE Committee nor the QCARE webmaster shall use any information submitted through the QCARE program for the purpose of solicitation of business or any other purpose beyond administration of the QCARE program; provided, that ARAWC may request a program sponsor and its Authorized Representative to become a member of ARAWC and provide the same industry and current event information provided to other ARAWC members and prospects; provided, further, that joining ARAWC shall not be a condition of granting a QCARE designation.
+No injury claims or other protected health information will be collected by the QCARE program at any time.